Do I need to complete a registration for each of my students who will attend?

 Can I register a student younger than nine years of age?

 Please contact us to discuss.
-Our observation has been that younger students lack keyboarding skills necessary to be successful in the class.
+Our observation has been that younger students lack keyboarding skills necessary to be successful with our curriculum.
 We prefer that a lack of keyboarding NOT be the barrier to your student's first experience with learning to code.
 You know your student best so contact us to discuss.

 Does my student need experience with a computer?

 Computer experience is helpful but not required.
-Having keyboarding skills will help your student be more successful so he or she can focus on learning to code rather than how to type.
+Note we differentiate computer experience from keyboarding skills as some students are comfortable with using touch screens, but not keyboards for input.
+Having keyboarding and mouse skills will help your student be more successful so he or she can focus on learning to code rather than how to type.

 Do I need to stay with my student?